elephantscale/es-training-new/ansible/slides/ansible-basic.md

 <img src="../images/img.png" style="width:35%;"/>

 <span style="font-size:15px; color:red">
-_Important: Windows hosts require a small Python executable to be installed, but no separate agent or service is needed._
+_Important: Windows hosts require PowerShell and WinRM to be configured, but no separate agent or service is needed._
 </span>

 ---